What is Skilled Capital?

 Cost to the Participant

-Although the training is subsidised heavily by the ACT Government, students must make a contribution called a ‘Student Fee’ toward the training.
+If a person is eligible for funding under Skilled Capital, the ACT Government will subsidise the costs of their accredited training, although a student contribution fee will be required.
 Places are strictly limited.
-The following Student Fees will apply from 15/02/18 to 1/08/18 or until places run out.
-Once funding has run out the fees will be calculated at the Fee For Service Rate.
+The following student contibution fees will apply from the 15/02/18 to 1/08/18 or until places run out.
+Once funding has run out the fees will be calculated at the Fee-For-Service rate.

 ||Number of Units